ml-struct-bio/drgnai/README.md

 ### Setup ###

-First, use the `drgnai setup` tool to create an output directory and a configuration file for DRGN-AI.
+First, use the `drgnai setup` tool to create an output directory and a configuration file for CryoDRGN-AI.

 ```
 drgnai setup your_outdir --particles /my_data/particles.mrcs --ctf /my_data/ctf.pkl \